mdekstrand/cs533-web/glossary.md

     Introduced in {video}`week4:sampling`.

     In *model fitting*: a variable in a statistical or machine learning model whose value is learned from the data.
-    Contrast *hyper-parameter*, a variable that controls the model or the model-fitting process but is not learned from the data.
+    Contrast {term}`hyperparameter`, a variable that controls the model or the model-fitting process but is not learned from the data.

 $p$-hacking
     Computing hypothesis tests of multiple things in hopes that one of them will be statistically significant.